ycpcs/cs101-spring2015/success.md

 Using the terminology of psychologist [Carol Dweck](http://psychology.stanford.edu/~dweck/), the "geek gene" misconception is an example of the "fixed" mindset.
 Success stems from adopting the "growth" mindset, which is a belief that your pontential is not predetermined, and that through hard work, critical self-awareness, and discipline, anyone can become more successful.
 Dweck's work has shown definitively that adopting a growth mindset leads to better outcomes.

-One important aspect of adopting a growth mindset is always being aware of opporunities for improvement.
-There is always more to learn.
+One important aspect of adopting a growth mindset is always being aware of opportunities for improvement.
+There is *always* more to learn.

 ## Expect to be confused